 Curried Butternut Squash and Apple Soup is filled with warm spices and tart flavors from the apples.
-Pretty much the perfect soup.
+Pretty much the perfect creamy soup.

 When the weather starts getting colder and the days shorter, there’s nothing like a warm bowl of soup.
-This curried butternut squash soup is great with dinner or on its own as a light lunch.
+Some of our go to soup recipes are a hearty vegetable barley soup or a comforting tomato and cannellini bean soup.

 For this soup, I really wanted to maximize the flavor of all my ingredients.
 We all know butternut squash does not have a strong flavor, but if you roast any vegetable you will get more flavor out of it.
 Roasted butternut squash is no exception.
+Here's why:

 Ready for some geeky science facts?
 Caramelization refers to the chemical reactions that occur when sugars start to break apart.
 It leaves behind all sorts of new compounds with stronger aromas and more intense flavors that can be sweet, sour, or bitter.